-Tissue typing and cross-matching are performed on behalf of the establishment by an external histocompatibility and immunogenetics (H&I) laboratory, based in Birmingham.
-The Trust does not participate in the National Organ Retrieval Service (NORS).
+Tissue typing and cross-matching for the establishment are performed by another histocompatibility and immunogenetics (H&I) laboratory in a nearby hospital which has United Kingdom Accreditation Service (UKAS) accreditation.
+The establishment does not participate in the National Organ Retrieval Service (NORS).